pjuu/pjuu/.github/ISSUE_TEMPLATE.md

 As a general guide line its preferred that the the issue tracker be reserved for bug reports and enhancements.
- For general questions and discussion, we would recommend making use of our [gitter chat room](https://gitter.im/pjuu/pjuu) or [pjuu](https://pjuu.com) itself
+ For general questions and discussion, we would recommend making use of our gitter chat room or on Pjuu itself Our Gitter chat room can be found here: https://gitter.im/pjuu/pjuu Pjuu can be found here: https://pjuu.com

 ### Version
-If you are having issues it would be useful to know what verson of the code you are using.
+If you are having issues it would be useful to know what version of the code you are using.
 The Commit ID from Git would be a good identifier.

 ### Operating system
 The OS you are running pjuu on

-### Expected behavior
+### Expected behaviour
 What should have happened?

-### Actual behavior
+### Actual behaviour
 What actually happened?

 ### Steps to reproduce